The chances are that you have a non-stick pan in your kitchen. But, are you jeopardizing your health every time you toss it on the burner?

 2. Will Ingesting Tiny Particles on Non-Stick Coating Give Me Cancer?

-Properly cared for non-stick coating has a moderate shelf life.
-However, use the wrong utensils and tiny particles may begin to flake off from your pan.
-Is this a health concern?
+Properly cared for non-stick coating has a moderate shelf life—usually about five years, according to TheKitchn’s Stephanie Barlow.
+However, use the wrong utensils, and tiny particles may begin to flake off from your pan.
+Does this represent a health concern?

-According to Cooking for Engineers, the answer is no.
+According to a different Cooking for Engineers article, the answer is no.

 “Under normal circumstances, PTFE is an inert substance,” explains their cookware advisor.
 “Even if you ingest a piece that flaked off from your pan, it will simply pass through your body.”